JoshuaEntrata/Shopping-Cart/README.md

 A Game Store shopping cart was created using Servlet and JSP.

-ICS608 - Applications Development and Emerging Technologies 1 (Web-Front-End) Project
+ICS2608 - Applications Development and Emerging Technologies 1 (Web-Front-End) Project

+This project was created in December 2022 as our Finals Assessment Project for ICS2608.
 We would like to acknowledge the following developers for their valuable contributions to this project:
 - Daliuag, Ronan
 - Padrejuan, Shaun
 - Salvador, Fabian